Scrollu/MyNotpead/README.md

 # How to use?
 1. Open the downloaded file package
 2. Open the folder "MyNotpead"
-3. Run the file "Project.exe"
+3. Run the file "Project1.exe"
 4. Enjoy my own notepad